Social Security Disability

 Of course, in a Supplemental Security Income claim, you or your child’s impairments, income, and health expenses must be proven to the SSA.

-The process of a SSD claim
+The Process of An SSD Claim

 Initial Application